Medicare

 Medicare Supplement (Medigap)

-A Medicare Supplement Insurance Plan is used with original Medicare.
-Any caregiver that accepts Medicare will take a Medicare Supplement Insurance Plan because they only need to bill Medicare.
+A Medicare Supplement Plan complements original Medicare.
+Any caregiver that accepts Medicare will accept Medicare Supplement Plan, they only need to bill Medicare.
+MediGap plans, cover the gaps in Medicare.
 Medicare pays their part (generally 80% of Medicare covered benefits) and sends the remainder of the bill to the Supplement, which pays their part.
-It is important to note that Medicare Supplement Insurance Plans do NOT include Prescription Drug Coverage (Part D, PDP).
+It is important to note that Medicare Supplement Plans do NOT include Prescription Drug Coverage (Part D, PDP).

 Why choose this?
 Predictable costs, nationwide coverage, and freedom to visit any provider who accepts Medicare